Quick Answer

 Q: Doodh ke saath aam safe hai?

-A: Completely safe!
-Mango shake/milkshake is a classic combination and there’s NO problem mixing mango with milk.
-This is an old myth with no scientific basis.
-Millions of children enjoy mango lassi and milkshake safely every summer!
+A: Yes, for most children this is fine.
+Mango shake/milkshake is a classic combination and there’s no real problem mixing mango with milk - the idea that you must not is an old myth with no scientific basis.
+(Note: cow’s milk as a main drink is best kept for after 1 year, and mango lassi/shake suits toddlers and older children.)
+Many children enjoy mango lassi and milkshake every summer.

 Q: Mango se allergy ho sakti hai kya?